Vienna has a typical dry continental climate, with warm summers and cold winters.

 - See also:

-I’m not really going to say much else, because the climate seems rather capricious at the moment and many other websites provide detailed weather numbers if you’re interested.
+I’m not going to say much else, because the climate seems rather capricious at the moment, and many other websites provide proper detailed fact-based weather numbers if you’re interested.

 For example, this page at the Vienna government site has a lot of local weather statistics, if you’re happy with a bit of German (or use Google translate).